UKLLC/Guidebook/ukllc_book/docs/user_guide/PublishingYourResearch.md

 For further details see the <strong><a href="https://ukllc.ac.uk/governance" target="_blank" rel="noopener noreferrer">UK LLC Publication Policy</a></strong>.

 ## Sending your manuscript to UK LLC for review
-Data owners have devolved their responsibility for review of manuscripts to UK LLC to minimise the time taken to release findings into the public domain.
+>Data owners have devolved their responsibility for review of manuscripts to UK LLC.
+This minimises the time taken to release findings into the public domain.

 At least **two weeks prior to journal submission**, you must provide UK LLC with a copy of your manuscript.
 This can be done by logging into <strong><a href="https://apply.ukllc.ac.uk" target="_blank" rel="noopener noreferrer">UK LLC Apply</a></strong> and creating a publication record.
 You will be asked to upload a copy of your **manuscript**, a **lay summary** and to complete the **publication checklist** (see box below).